Summer on the upper River Soar and River Biam 2013

 THE RIVER SOAR

-The Soar Brook begins at the base of Mickle Hill, west of Sharnford in north-west Leicestershire.
+The Soar Brook begins at the base of Mickle Hill, west of Sharnford in south-west Leicestershire.
 Downstream as the Soar Brook widens to become the ‘River Soar’ the water gathers pace adjacent to the Old Fosse Way (an ancient Roman Road) before circumnavigating the village of Croft.
-At which point the River Soar is added to by the Thurlaston Brook – just one of several contributories as the water heads eastwards down the Soar Valley towards Leicester.
+At which point the River Soar is added to by the Thurlaston Brook – just one of several tributaries as the water heads eastwards down the Soar Valley towards Leicester.

 At Narborough the River Soar under-passes the main M1 Motorway and is further filled by the Whetstone Brook.
-Heading northward the River Soar then joins with its main contributory the River Sence at Jubilee Park in Enderby.
+Heading northward the River Soar then joins with its main tributary the River Sence at Jubilee Park in Enderby.

 There on, the River Soar travels across Aylestone Meadows towards the medieval Packhorse Bridge in Aylestone.
 Here the river divides.
 Northwards the River Soar flows into the River Biam before rejoining with the Grand Union Canal.
 Southwards the River Soar flows directly into the Grand Union Canal as it enters the City of Leicester.